lijinjoy1/CloudStackWeConnectProject/README.md

   - After solving the reCAPTCHA manually, the script will proceed with testing login functionality automatically, including verifying success and failure scenarios.

   ### 5. Viewing the Test Reports
-  - After running the tests, open the **Extent Report** located in the `reports` folder to view the detailed test results, including screenshots and logs.
+  - After running the tests, open the **Extent Report** located in the `reports` folder to view the test results.